neurobin/lcrypt/README.md

 }
 ```

-###3.2: Using acme-dir as in acme-tiny:
+###3.2: Using acme-dir as in acme-tiny (requires you to configure the server):
 This method is the same as acme-tiny.
 This is an abundant feature of **letsacme** as the above Config JSON method is enough for all cases.
 It is provided only to be compatible with acme-tiny, i.e the same method to run the acme-tiny client will work for this script too.
 But the output is different than the acme-tiny tool (by default).
 While acme-tiny prints only the cert on stdout, **letsacme** prints both cert and chain (i.e fullchain) on stdout by default.
 If you provide `--no-chain` then the output will match that of acme-tiny.

+You can define the *AcmeDir* inside the JSON configuration file too.

-acme-dir method requires you to create a challenge directory first:
+acme-dir method requires you to create a challenge directory first (not required any more, it will create it if it doesn't exist and has the permission to do so):
 ```sh
 #make some challenge folder (modify to suit your needs)
 mkdir -p /var/www/challenges/